ngol0/ngol0/README.md

 ### Hi there 👋

+My name is Lam Ngo and I'm from Vietnam.
+Here's some facts about myself:

 - 🔭 I’m currently working on improving my coding skills
 - 👯 I’m looking to collaborate on any game projects :D
 - 📫 How to reach me: lamngo.251@gmail.com